Daappoy/Daappoy/README.md

 Hi, I'm Daffa 👋
 ---
 **📌About** <br>
 Hi, I'm Muhamad Daffa Alghifari, also known as Daappoy.
 I'm a student at Binus university, Game Dev.
-I've created various Games for Studies and Portofolio, highlighting my skills in Game Programming.
+I've created various Games for Studies and Portofolio, highlighting my skills in Game Programming and as a Technical Artist.

 **📩Email** <br>
 m.alghifaridaffa@gmail.com